trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 $$

-Now that we have both *className* and *methodName* we can define our partial function *lookup* that will traverse the class hierarchy to find the correct method to invoke:
+Now that we have both *className* and *methodName* we can define our partial function *lookupMethod* that will traverse the class hierarchy to find the correct method to invoke:

 $$
-m = lookup(className, methodName)
+m = lookupMethod(className, methodName)
 $$

 In code, this sequence of functions becomes: